 We recorded an income tax expense in 2024 of \$43 million compared to an income tax recovery of \$61 million in 2023.
 The effective tax rate was 113% in 2024 compared to 27% in 2023.
 The effective tax rate was impacted primarily by non-taxable amounts including the Europe EWP goodwill impairment, differences in our jurisdictional tax rates, and impacts of functional currency differences, offset in part by income tax credits.
-The effective tax rate can be sensitive to non-taxable permanent differences and differences in our jurisdictional tax rates in periods of lower pre-tax earnings.
+The effective tax rate can be sensitive to non-taxable permanent differences and differences in our jurisdictional tax rates.
 Note 20 to the Annual Financial Statements provides a reconciliation of income taxes calculated at the statutory rate to the income tax expense.